GoogleCloudPlatform/community/tutorials/install-bower-dependencies-on-google-app-engine.md

         bower init

-1. Then save new dependencies to your bower.json with:
+1. Then save new dependencies to your `bower.json` file with:

         bower install --save [YOUR_PACKAGE_NAME]